 Dimopoulos MA, San-Miguel JF, Anderson KC.
 Emerging therapies for the treatment of relapsed or refractory multiple myeloma.
 Eur J Haematol.
 2011;86(1):1-15.

 This is an international site for FARYDAK® (panobinostat) and is intended for health care professionals (HCPs) outside the United States.
 The information on the site is not country-specific and may contain information that is outside the approved indication for the country in which you are located.
-Please contact your local Novartis representative for the local prescribing information specific to your country.
+Please contact your local Secura Bio representative for the local prescribing information specific to your country.

 Welcome to the FARYDAK® (panobinostat) Product Website

 FARYDAK is approved for use in 34 countries around the world.

 Below is a list of the countries that host a FARYDAK website based on a local label and local language.
 They are intended for health care professionals (HCPs) only.
 If you are an HCP from one of the countries listed below, click on your country link to be redirected to your country’s FARYDAK website.

 This website is intended for health care professionals (HCPs) outside the United States.
 The information on this website is not country-specific and may contain information that is outside the approved indication for the country in which you are located.
 Please contact your local Secura Bio representative for local prescribing information via https://securabio.com.